sandibasagic/dream-day/README.md

     &nbsp;
 ## Features to be Implemented

 + By clicking one of the links in the menu, the menu itself could close it.
-It would be more inconvenient and faster.
+It would be faster and more inconvenient.
 + Links and information about sponsors and their prizes.
 + Add a direct ticket purchase option.
 + In case of real use, links to social media wouldn't take user to home page.